CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_04.md

 ![continually enter lyrics](images/song_04_2.png)

-!!! new "Improved "Enter Lyrics Collectively""
-    　All subsequent lyrics are displayed if only one note is selected (when Space-Separated).

-!!! new "Paste Lyrics Only"

-    Since version 8.3.13.0, after copying a note, you can select "Paste Lyrics Only" from the right-click menu of the note.

-    The lyrics will be applied to the note whose relative time matches that of the source note.

 ## Vowel Devoicing Symbol

 If the lyrics contain `’` (full-width quotation mark), the vowel in the mora (kana) before it will be dropped, and only the sound of the consonant will be pronounced.